WHO Prequalifies New Dengue Vaccine

-Amman, May 15 (Petra) -- A new vaccine for dengue received prequalification from the World Health Organization (WHO) on May 10.
+(MENAFN- Caribbean News Global) GENEVA, Switaerland – A new vaccine for dengue received prequalification from the World Health Organization (WHO) on 10 May 2024.

-According to a WHO statement, sent to the Jordan News Agency (Petra), TAK-003 is the second dengue vaccine to be prequalified by WHO.

 WHO recommends the use of TAK-003 in children aged 6–16 years in settings with high dengue burden and transmission intensity.
 The vaccine should be administered in a 2-dose schedule with a 3-month interval between doses.